-Every year, the ornaments and tinsel seem to go up earlier and earlier.
-Instead of waiting to decorate until midway through November, they move Halloween décor to an underused corner long before October 31, all to make room for the gingerbread house decorating kits.
+Instead of waiting to decorate until midway through November, large department stores and national retail chains move Halloween décor to an underused corner long before October 31, all to make room for the gingerbread house decorating kits and other holiday items.

-But do small businesses go along with this early appearance of red and green?
+But do small businesses also go along with this early appearance of red and green?

 “Normally, we start around the end of November,” said Andrew DuCharme, the general manager of Lakota Coffee in Columbia, Missouri.
 “We normally just put up a Christmas tree and some Christmas lights.
 A few presents around the store with wreaths and some other fun Christmas decorations.
 Some business may start this too early but I think I start the holiday buzz on a good time frame.”